A dynamical approach to spanning and surplus edges of random graphs: The breadth-first walk and the surplus edges

-Note that Algorithm \ref{alg:breadth-first} simultaneously constructs the vector $\pmb{X}^{\pmb{x}}(q)$ of components sizes at time $q$, as well as the random forest $\mathcal{F}_0(q)$.
-In order to achieve this, we introduced an auxiliary counter $j$ in line \ref{algo:aux_j}.
-This counter is used in the \emph{while cycle}, starting at line \ref{algo:while_cycle}, for counting the number of ``listening periods'' that need to be analyzed during the construction of each tree in $\mathcal{F}_0$.
+Note that Algorithm \ref{alg:breadth-first} simultaneously constructs the vector $\pmb{Y}(q)$ of component sizes at time $q$ and the random forest $\mathcal{F}_0(q)$.
+This is done in line \ref{algo:add_parent} by assigning to each new vertex its parent.
 Algorithm \ref{alg:breadth-first} is not intended to be optimal.
 It is a choice, out of a number of possible pseudo-codes for the breadth-first walk algorithm.
 We believe that it could improve the readers' understanding of the above construction.
 Again, we refer the interested reader to Section 2 in \cite{multcoalnew} for more details on the construction of the random forest $\mathcal{F}_0(q)$ associated to the simultaneous breadth-first walk $Z^{\pmb{x}, q}$.

 Define